 Fiber laser markers can engrave all types of metals and are ideal for bare metals.

 Vanadate lasers are excellent for metal marking due to their high beam quality, exceptional depth of focus and superior peak powers.
-These laser engravers are useful for fine marking heat-sensitive metals in applications where consistency is necessary.
+These laser metal engravers are useful for fine marking heat-sensitive metals in applications where consistency is necessary.

 You can use vanadate laser markers on ferrous and nonferrous metals.